-ADVANCED These resources are suitable for people at an advanced stage of their journey learning about LGBTQIA+ people.
+INTERSECTIONAL These resources look at ADVANCED These resources are suitable for learning about LGBTQIA+ people.

 Online Resources

 A La Familia: A Conversation About Our Families, The Bible, Sexual Orientation and Gender Identity by Rev. Dr. Miguel De La Torre.
 A La Familia is a bilingual project created por comunidades Latinas, para comunidades Latinas that promotes inclusion of lesbian, gay, bisexual, transgender and queer (LGBTQ) people within communidades Latinas. www.hrc.org/resources/a-la-familia INTERSECTIONAL INTRO SCRIPTURE